How to teach outside

 Practice makes perfect (or progress).
 The more you teach outdoors, the more comfortable you'll become.
 And you can certainly teach about the outdoors, too!

-Step 1: Explore your space, without your kids.
+Step 1: Explore your space and curriculum.

 Overcome the fear of the unknown by getting to know your outdoor spaces.